-Three particular aspects of the scared soul movement should be mentioned at the outset.
+Three particular aspects of the scherzo movement should be mentioned at the outset.
 First, Mahler uses one of his songs as a source, in this case, St. Anthony’s sermon to the fishes from this carbon window on second, Mahler anticipates the opening of the finale in an episode that erupts out of context during the course of the movement.
 Third, Mahler uses dance music set to a perpetual stream of scales with a modal inflection, to portray the senseless Hurlyburly of everyday life.

 In contrast with the first symphonies’ use of song material, where only themes or particular segments of previous songs appear.
-In this movement, Mahler virtually quotes the entire first part of the song in the Scarecrow sections. characterizing the incessant and meaningless motion of everyday life through an underlying perpetual motion rhythm will become distinctive malaria and feature in many skirts or movements from a symphony, for example, in the seventh and 10th Symphony.
+In this movement, Mahler virtually quotes the entire first part of the song in the scherzo sections. characterizing the incessant and meaningless motion of everyday life through an underlying perpetual motion rhythm will become distinctive malaria and feature in many skirts or movements from a symphony, for example, in the seventh and 10th Symphony.

 An earlier example of a rhythmic continuum used for essentially the same purpose is the Wonderhorn song does edition Laban Mahler’s sense of the meaninglessness and triviality of daily life is an important element in his existential perspective.
 The incessant circularity of life is likened to a revolving wheel that continues without remission or goal, never stopping to take notice of the unnecessary suffering that it causes with every revolution, it tormented Mahler that a Creator God, who professes to love his creations could permit so much injustice, apparently without rhyme or reason.

-Many of the quintessential elements of malaria and scared so are found here, the savage timpani strokes with which it begins, swirling string figuration that wanders about aimlessly, and finally, a premonition of the apocalypse demonic humor seems to mock the very problem represented in the symphony as a whole, nothing less than a life and death struggle for the soul, so many overtones are prominent in this movement, creating a fable like atmosphere, as in the fish sermon song, but also it generates a sinister quality.
+Many of the quintessential elements of malaria and scherzo are found here, the savage timpani strokes with which it begins, swirling string figuration that wanders about aimlessly, and finally, a premonition of the apocalypse demonic humor seems to mock the very problem represented in the symphony as a whole, nothing less than a life and death struggle for the soul, so many overtones are prominent in this movement, creating a fable like atmosphere, as in the fish sermon song, but also it generates a sinister quality.
 It is as if in mocking life’s absurdity, the music flitz about in wicked little dance steps propelled by the perpetual linear flow that seems to go on and on without purpose or direction, yet there is also much energy, ironic humor, and profound longing here.